zacfermanis/memory-banks/.memory-bank/activeContext.md

 ## Current Work Focus

 ### Primary Objective
 Complete the memory-banks CLI tool implementation and prepare for initial release.
-The project has made significant progress with core functionality implemented and now has a comprehensive help/documentation system, advanced logging, and enhanced template engine with conditional logic support.
-The next step is to complete the remaining template engine phases and finalize testing.
+The template engine implementation is complete, but some tests are currently failing due to TypeScript errors.
+Developer documentation is still in progress.

 ### Immediate Goals
 1. ✅ **Memory Bank Initialization**: Create all core memory bank files